wiktorwlga/wiktorwlga/README.md

 ---

 <h4 align="center">
-I'm a 18-year-old high school student from 🇵🇱 with aspirations to become full-stack developer in the future.
-I build my project from planning and designing to solving real-life problems by a bit of code.
 Jestem 18 letnim uczniem z aspiracjami do zostania full-stack developerem w przyszłości.
 Moje projekty buduję od samego planowania i projektowania do rozwiązywania problemów z prawdziwego życia za pomocą odrobiny kodu
 </h4>